Greg Unwin

 Fraud & Financial Crime

-• Operation Riot – Leading junior for first defendant in ten-week fraud trial.
-High Court writ of habeas corpus.
-Interlocutory order by Lady Chief Justice that trial continue without a jury.
-Defendant acquitted by judge of all counts.
+Operation Riot – Leading junior for first defendant in ten-week fraud trial.
+Substantial legal argument and examination of experts.
+Trial continued without jury after interference.
+Defendant acquitted of all counts.

-• Bulmer ‘art heist’ trial – Saga of recovery of fine art stolen from the mansion of the heir to the Bulmer’s Cider fortune.
+Bulmer ‘art heist’ – Saga of recovery of fine art stolen from the mansion of the heir to the Bulmer’s Cider fortune.

-• R v Say – Complex pensions and property fraud trial of IFA acknowledged as industry expert.
-Examination of financial witnesses.
+R v Say – Complex pensions and property fraud trial and retrial of IFA acknowledged as industry expert.

-• Operation Airbrick – Company director acquitted after seven week trial of £14 million money laundering allegations in the under bond alcohol trading industry.
+Operation Airbrick – Company director acquitted after seven week trial of £14 million money laundering allegations involving under bond alcohol trading.

-• Operation Steamroller – Independent LPP counsel instructed by the SFO in international $120 million share sale fraud prosecution.
+Operation Steamroller – Independent LPP counsel in international $120 million share sale fraud.

 Criminal Prosecution